‘Rip up bureaucracy’ and provide sanctuary to those fleeing Ukraine, senior Tory says

 ‘Rip up bureaucracy’ and provide sanctuary to people fleeing Ukraine, senior Tory says

-‘Rip up the usual bureaucracy & let’s just say they are welcome,’ Julian Lewis says
+‘Rip up the usual bureaucracy & let’s just say they are welcome,’ Julian Smith says

 A former Conservative cabinet minister has urged the government to “rip up” bureaucracy and provide sanctuary to people fleeing Ukraine.

-As the Kremlin wages war on the Eastern European country, Tory MP Julian Lewis said ministers must “welcome” those who have been displaced, and “make it as easy as possible to be here”.
+As the Kremlin wages war on the Eastern European country, Tory MP Julian Smith said ministers must “welcome” those who have been displaced, and “make it as easy as possible to be here”.

 According to the latest estimates from the UN refugee agency, almost 116,000 have fled their homes — predominately to Poland, Hungary, Moldova, Slovakia and Romania — since Vladimir Putin declared war.